-In this study, the amplified piezoelectric actuators "APA300ML" have been characterized to ensure that they fulfill all the requirements determined during the detailed design phase.
+In this study, the received amplified piezoelectric actuators "APA300ML" have been characterized to make sure they are fulfilling all the requirements determined during the detailed design phase.

-Geometrical features such as the flatness of its interfaces, electrical capacitance, and achievable strokes were measured in Section 1.
-These simple measurements allowed for the early detection of a manufacturing defect in one of the APA300ML.
+Geometrical features such as the flatness of its interfaces, electrical capacitance and achievable strokes were measured in Section 1.
+These simple measurements allowed for early detection of a manufacturing defect in one of the APA300ML.

 Then in Section 2, using a dedicated test bench, the dynamics of all the APA300ML were measured and were found to all match very well (Figure 2.5).
 This consistency indicates good manufacturing tolerances, facilitating the modeling and control of the nano-hexapod.
-Although a non-minimum zero was identified in the transfer function from u to V_s (Figure 2.6), it was found not to be problematic because a large amount of damping could be added using the integral force feedback strategy (Figure 2.10).
+Although a non-minimum zero was identified in the transfer function from u to V_s (Figure 2.6), it was found not to be problematic as large amount of damping could be added using the integral force feedback strategy (Figure 2.10).

 Then, two different models were used to represent the APA300ML dynamics.
-In Section 3, a simple two degrees-of-freedom mass-spring-damper model was presented and tuned based on the measured dynamics.
-After following a tuning procedure, the model dynamics was shown to match very well with the experiment.
-However, this model only represents the axial dynamics of the actuators, assuming infinite stiffness in other directions.
+In Section 3, a simple two degrees of freedom mass-spring-damper model was presented and tuned based on the measured dynamics.
+After following a tuning procedure (see Section 3.2), the model dynamics was shown to match very well with the experiment.
+However, it is important to note that this model only represents the axial dynamics of the actuators, assuming infinite stiffness in other directions.

 In Section 4, a super element extracted from a finite element model was used to model the APA300ML.
-Here, the super element represents the dynamics of the APA300ML in all directions.
-However, only the axial dynamics could be compared with the experimental results, yielding a good match.
-The benefit of employing this model over the two degrees-of-freedom model is not immediately apparent due to its increased complexity and the larger number of model states involved.
+This time, the super element represents the dynamics of the APA300ML in all directions.
+However, only the axial dynamics could be compared with the experimental results yielding a good match.
+The benefit of employing this model over the two degrees of freedom model is not immediately apparent due to its increased complexity and the larger number of model states involved.
 Nonetheless, the super element model's value will become clear in subsequent sections, when its capacity to accurately model the APA300ML's flexibility across various directions will be important.